Vyrrex/Wynnrunner/README.md

 * Predicts Challenges of Beacons

 ![Beaconcap](https://github.com/Vyrrex/Wynnrunner/assets/67466853/6c560223-9f1f-45d6-9170-a9db014e0744)
-* Shows current Beacon-Count and Max Beacon-Count of one Color
+* Shows current Beacon-Count and Max Beacon-Count of each Color

 ## Easy to use